Stettin Sehenswürdigkeiten

 Cathedral

-Via ulica Grodzka you can get from the castle directly to the Cathedral of St. James.
-It is the most important church in the city.
-Together with the Kamień Pomorski Cathedral, the church is the seat of the Archbishop of Szczecin-Kamień Pomorski and was built in the Gothic style from the 13th century.
+Via ulica Grodzka you can walk from the castle directly to St James’ Cathedral.
+It is dedicated to St. James and is the most important church in the city.
+Together with the Cammin Cathedral in Kamień Pomorski, the church is the seat of the Archbishop of Szczecin-Cammin and was built in the Gothic style from the 13th century onwards.
 Also due to the Reformation, only a few of the church’s former 52(!) altars remain, but they are well worth seeing.
-The building with its unusually long choir has a great light atmosphere and appears bright and open.
-An interesting detail for music fans: the first performance of Midsummer Night’s Dream by Felix Mendelssohn Bartholdy took place here in 1735.
-Two elevators take you comfortably to a viewing platform, from which you have a great view of the city!

 White Eagle Square/Horse Market